qazuor/reactFormToolkit/docs/contributing.md

 npm test -- --watch
 ```

-## Documentation
+## Documentation Contribution

+When contributing to the documentation, please ensure that:

+- The documentation is clear and concise.
+- Examples are up-to-date and reflect the current implementation.
+- Any new features are documented in the appropriate sections.
+- Follow the existing formatting and style guidelines.

+### Updating Documentation
-If you add a new feature, please also update the corresponding documentation.
-Documentation can be found in the `/docs` folder.
+If you add a new feature or make significant changes to existing features, please update the corresponding documentation files in the `/docs` directory.
+This helps keep the documentation aligned with the codebase.

+### Review Process
+All documentation contributions will be reviewed as part of the pull request process.
+Ensure that your changes are well-tested and do not introduce any errors in the documentation.

 ## TODO List